wp-plugins/swfput/readme.txt

 == Frequently Asked Questions ==

-= Is this really a FAQ? =

-At the time of this writing, 0 (zero) questions have been asked, which implies that few have been asked frequently.
-Until this becomes a true FAQ, it will be used to answer questions that are merely anticipated, as is common practice.

-= Do I really need to understand "aspect ratio" and such-like? =
+= Do I really need to understand "aspect ratio" and things? =

 Probably not.
 In most case the width and height of the video will match the intended display proportion.